In collaboration with The Jed Foundation (JED)

 Many counselors have not received training to sufficiently prepare them to adequately intervene with a suicidal student, manage an unfolding crisis or contribute to school suicide postvention activities.

-- Best and evidence-based suicide prevention practices
+- Best and evidence-supported suicide prevention practices

 - Risk factors and warning signs for college and university students